 - Toss anything that is torn up.
 If it has huge gaping holes, it isn’t doing anyone any good, get rid of it.

 - After you decide, keep only enough hangers to accommodate the amount of clothes you need.
 If you think 5 short sleeve shirts, 5 long sleeve shirts, and 3 pairs of pants is enough, then you need 13 hangers.
 I do always keep a couple extra hangers around for each person.
 Hangers break, or you have visitors that need to hang their coat.
 But don’t go overboard.
 You don’t need 100….

 - Go through and pick the clothes you can’t live without.
 Keeping in mind that you limited yourself to x amount of shirts and pants.

 - Shoes!!!!!
 Shoes are insane.
 Decide what you really need and donate or sell the rest.
 You honestly don’t need 25 pairs of shoes….
 Think 1 pair of boots, 1 pair of yard shoes, 1 pair of workout shoes, 1 pair of dress shoes.
 Only shoes you will actually wear!
 If you don’t dress up, don’t keep 5 pairs of heels, ladies.

 - Keep enough undergarments to last one week.
 Socks with holes, underwear that should have been thrown out with last weeks trash… yeah, toss those.
 Any more than a weeks worth, get rid of that too.

-- Keep 1 mug per person and an extra.
+- Keep 1 mug per person and a couple extras for company.
 You really don’t need 100 coffee mugs.
 One will do the trick.
 It will wash, after all.
 We keep 1 for each person and 3 more.
 We don’t tend to have a lot of company out here and even if we do, not everyone uses a mug at the same time.

 - Toss out any broken stuff.
 This doesn’t apply just to the dishes listed above.
 Have a broken appliance, a bent knife, whatever it may be, get rid of it!

 - Toss anything that is broken.
 Anything.
 I know my kids have this attachment to anything broken.
-Don’t matter, I’ll be the “mean mom” if it’s broken, it’s gone
+Doesn’t matter, I’ll be the “mean mom” if it’s broken, it’s gone.

 - Donate or sell any toys that aren’t age appropriate.
 If your kids have outgrown it, it goes.
 At the very least put it in storage if you really think you need it for the next child.
 Remember, though.
 You can always buy a similar item at a garage sale.

 - Pick toys that don’t take a lot of space.
 Blocks, legos, manipulative like that.
 A couple of dolls and voila.
 If you’re looking for more suggestions, this is our minimalist approach to kids toys.